MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 > Dangerous certain consequences of an action.
 ```

-These alerts look like this on Docs:
+These alerts look like this on Microsoft Learn:

 > [!NOTE]
 > Information the user should notice even if skimming.